1. What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - a corporation in which an individual not ordinarily resident in Australia, a foreign corporation or a foreign government holds a substantial interest;

-- a corporation in which 2 or more persons, each of whom is an individual not ordinarily resident in Australia, a foreign corporation or a foreign government, hold an aggregate substantial interest;
+- a corporation in which two or more persons, each of whom is an individual not ordinarily resident in Australia, a foreign corporation or a foreign government, hold an aggregate substantial interest;

 - the trustee of a trust in which an individual not ordinarily resident in Australia, a foreign corporation or a foreign government holds a substantial interest; or